vishvAsa/sanskrit/vyAkaraNam/whitney/14_Chapter_X_PERFECT-SYSTEM.md

 found in RV.: they are `takṣathus` and `takṣus`, `yamátus, skambháthus` and `skambhus, nindima` (for `ninidima`?), `dhiṣe` and `dhire` (?
 √`dhā`), and `vidré` and `arhire` (? see 613).
 And AV.
 VS. have `cetatus`.
-The participial words `dāçvā́ṅs, mīḍhvā́ṅs, sāhvā́ṅs` are common in the oldest language; and RV. has once `jānúṣas` (√`jñā`), and `khidvas` (voc.), perhaps for `cikhidvas`.
+The participial words `dāśvā́ṅs, mīḍhvā́ṅs, sāhvā́ṅs` are common in the oldest language; and RV. has once `jānúṣas` (√`jñā`), and `khidvas` (voc.), perhaps for `cikhidvas`.

 c\.
-A few sporadic cases also are quotable from the later language, especially from the epics: thus, `karṣatus, ceṣṭa` and `ceṣṭatus, bhrājatus, sarpa, çaṅsus` and
+A few sporadic cases also are quotable from the later language, especially from the epics: thus, `karṣatus, ceṣṭa` and `ceṣṭatus, bhrājatus, sarpa, śaṅsus` and
-`çaṅsire, dhvaṅsire, sraṅsire, jalpire, edhire`; also the pples `çaṅsivāṅs` and `darçivāṅs`, the latter being not infrequent.
+`śaṅsire, dhvaṅsire, sraṅsire, jalpire, edhire`; also the pples `śaṅsivāṅs` and `darśivāṅs`, the latter being not infrequent.

 791\.
 For an anomalous case or two of reduplicated preposition, see below, 1087f.